roboticslab-uc3m/teo-simox-models/README.md

 ## Collision models

-They have been added and can be found in /simox/teo/xmlfiles/collisionModels.
+They have been added and can be found in /teo/xmlfiles/collisionModels.
 It is a expaded 3D model over the normal of each plane.
-The hands need to be more precise model.

 ## EndEffectors